ATLas278/SpotifyDanceabillity/README.md

 ### **Mode**
 > This is the measurement of whether a song is in a **Major(1) or a Minor(0) scale**.
 <br>
-A **major scale** is a scale in which the third scale degree (the mediant) is a major third above the tonic note.
+**Major** is a scale in which the third scale degree (the mediant) is a major third above the tonic note.
 <br>
-In a **minor scale**, the third degree is a minor third above the tonic.
+For **Minor**, the third degree is a minor third above the tonic.

 In lamens terms, **Major** is uplifting and pleasant, and **Minor** is more serious, and gloomy.